Call us on – 0800 0443 730

 • If you have been given a blood sample we can have this tested using one of our approved independent labs.
 Cases have been dismissed because the blood alcohol level was below the legal limit.

-• Where the officer fails to read out essential information from the urine specimen booklet this can invalidate the whole process
+• Where the officer fails to complete the urine specimen booklets MG DD/B at the police station or MG DD/C at the hospital this may invalidate the whole process.

-• If the officer fails to state the reasons for you being offered urine then the prosecution must fail
+• If the officer fails to state the reasons for not taking a breath sample then the prosecution must fail.

 • The police must demonstrate they can account for the whereabouts of the urine sample at every stage of the testing process and that the sample not been tampered with.
 This is called ‘continuity’.
-Charges have been dismissed where the packaging is damaged when received by the laboratory, labels have been wrongly completed, or the officer has not completed the urine specimen booklet properly.
+Charges have been dismissed where the packaging is damaged when received by the laboratory, labels have been wrongly completed, serial numbers do not match or the officer has not completed the urine specimen booklet properly.

 • If you are not provided with your own urine sample, or not told how to store the sample, or you are discouraged from taking your urine sample away with you or having it tested, this may result in a defence to the charges.

 • If you have been given a urine sample we can have this tested using one of our approved independent labs.
-Cases have been dismissed due to the independent analysis being below the legal limit.
+Cases have been dismissed because the urine alcohol level was below the legal limit.

 STEP THREE – LEGALITY OF ARREST AND POLICE CONDUCT